 News, Recipes, & More...

-Now it’s Vienna’s turn to acknowledge, thank and congratulate Peter and Bob Margaris and welcome Flip’s Hot Dogs into the Vienna Beef Hot Dog Hall of Fame.
-From all of us at Vienna, we wish Flip’s much continued success.
+Now it’s Vienna Beef’s turn to acknowledge and thank Mark, Winola, and the rest of the family and staff; and welcome Original Joey’s Place into the Vienna Beef Hot Dog Hall of Fame.
+From all of us at Vienna, we say congratulations and best wishes for much continued success in the future.

 Twenty years ago, Louis and Anastasia Pallas and their teenage son, Paul bought a four year old little hot dog and gyros stand in northwest Indiana.
 Although Paul wasn’t initially very excited about the business, nor plodding through college; he soon came around and graduated with a finance degree and was enthusiastically eager to help run, shape and grow this family business.
 Ten years later, with business doing quite well, they decided to tear down ‘the little yellow barn’ called The Original Georges Gyros Spot and build a place four times the size with a dining room that seats more than one hundred.
 Their enthusiasm to expand was based on the fact that since the very beginning, George’s has created a great high quality reputation serving three generations of customers; many of whom have become friends as well as patrons.